eliboa/TegraRcmGUI/README.md

 A simple C++ GUI for [TegraRcmSmash](https://github.com/rajkosto/TegraRcmSmash) by [rajkosto](https://github.com/rajkosto).

 ## Important notice
-I did not code the original application, only GUI parts (all credits goes to @rajkosto & @ktemkin).
+I did not code the original application, only GUI related parts (all credits goes to @rajkosto & @ktemkin).
 I used TegraRcmSmash_v1.1 in this project.
 Since then, rajkosto released new binaries, check out his [website](https://switchtools.sshnuke.net/) !

 ## Features